UIGyeol/UIGyeol/README.md

 - 🌱 and Quantum computing
 - ⚡ Fun fact: 🥟 LoVe ManDu🥟

-- 📖 My studies 📖
+- 📖 My studies 📖\n

-📕An Analysis of the Preparation for Cyberwarfare in South Korea, Focusing on the Analysis of Notpetya 📘A Study on GPS Spoofing and Signal Jamming Attacks on Unmanned Aerial Vehicle
+📕An Analysis of the Preparation for Cyberwarfare in South Korea, Focusing on the Analysis of Notpetya\n 📘A Study on GPS Spoofing and Signal Jamming Attacks on Unmanned Aerial Vehicle